Andy Gaona

 Email Andy | 602-381-5486 | V-Card

-Andy focuses his practice on election and political law.
-He advises candidates, political action committees, party organizations, nonprofits, and government entities on issues of campaign finance compliance, ballot access, and election-related litigation.
-In addition, Andy works closely with groups that sponsor ballot measures at both the state and local level from the drafting of ballot language to defending and prosecuting pre-and post-election challenges (and everything in between).
-His ballot measure work includes Smart and Safe Arizona (Prop.
-207), Save Our Schools (Prop.
-305), the Arizona Education Finance Amendment (Prop.
-123), and the Reid Park Zoo Animal Quality of Life Acts (Props.
-202 and 203).
+Andy focuses his practice on election and public law.
+He advises candidates, political action committees, political party organizations, nonprofits, and government entities on issues of campaign finance, ballot access, election mechanics, and election-related litigation.
+In addition, Andy works closely with groups that sponsor ballot measures at both the state and local level, from the drafting of ballot language to defending and prosecuting pre- and post-election challenges (and everything in between).
+He’s worked on many statewide ballot measures, including the Arizona Abortion Access Act (Prop.
+139 – 2024), the Smart and Safe Arizona Act (Prop.
+207 – 2020), Save Our Schools (Prop.
+305 – 2018), and the Arizona Education Finance Amendment (Prop.
+123 – 2015).
+Andy has also worked on local ballot measures all over the state, from Kingman to Tucson.

 Representative Matters

-• Represented clients in all aspects of business and commercial disputes in Arizona trial courts, arbitrations, and administrative proceedings through inception, discovery, and dispositive motions.
+• Represented clients in all aspects of business, commercial, and civil rights disputes in Arizona trial courts, arbitrations, and administrative proceedings through inception, discovery, and dispositive motions.

-• Co-counsel to the Arizona Secretary of State in 11 lawsuits relating to the 2020 General Election.
+• Co-counsel to the Arizona Secretary of State in 11 lawsuits relating to the 2020 General Election, and lead counsel in 5 lawsuits defending the results and integrity of the 2022 General Election.

 • Counsel for prominent petition signature-gathering firm in successful defense of a defamation claim brought by a competitor based on social media activity (Sign Here Petitions LLC v.
 Chavez, 243 Ariz.
 99 (App.
 2017)).